-The next generation CCS will meet the new requirements of the forthcoming EU customs law, and Directive 2010/65/EU on electronic reporting formalities for ships.
+The next generation PCS will meet the new requirements of the forthcoming EU customs law, and Directive 2010/65/EU on electronic reporting formalities for ships.

-Supply the most advanced CCS on the market
+Supply the most advanced PCS on the market

-The next generation CCS is based on four main principles:
+The next generation PCS is based on four main principles:

 The Fast Lane concept: speed the flow of goods via automated processes that give priority to professionals who have planned their operations in advance

-Door-to-door traceability of goods: inter-port communication between the CCS and Port Community Systems nationally and internationally
+Door-to-door traceability of goods: inter-port communication between the PCS and Port Community Systems nationally and internationally

 The latest innovations from R&D work, in particular the intelligent container